solveighk/Prosjektoppgave-NTNU/README.md

 To run simulations, go to the file run_simulations.py.

-Comment out the monte carlo simulations and historgram you don't want to generate, and run the file.
+Comment out the monte carlo simulations and histograms you don't want to include, and run the file.